-Where a business is acquired by way of an asset purchase transaction, the buyer (or a wholly owned subsidiary of the buyer) takes title to or ownership of specified assets of the target company and may agree to assume specified liabilities, but does not acquire ownership of the target corporation.
-An asset transaction allows (in general) the buyer to select the assets it desires to acquire and the liabilities it desires to assume.
+Where a business is acquired by way of an asset purchase transaction, the buyer (or a wholly-owned subsidiary of the buyer) takes title to or ownership of specified assets of the target company and may agree to assume specified liabilities, but does not acquire ownership of the target corporation.
+An asset transaction allows the buyer to select the assets it desires to acquire and the liabilities it desires to assume.
 Put another way, all liabilities other than specified liabilities can be left behind with the target company.
 That said, depending on the circumstances, there can be a risk that certain liabilities retained in the target company can be imposed on the buyer under state law theories.

-In a stock purchase transaction, the buyer becomes the owner of the stock of the target company, thereby indirectly acquiring all the assets and liabilities of the target company.
+In a stock purchase transaction, the buyer becomes the owner of the stock of the target company, thereby indirectly acquiring all of the assets and liabilities of the target company.
 A stock transaction is feasible where there are a limited number of stockholders of the target company and all stockholders desire to sell to the buyer on the same terms and conditions.
-The presence or absence of a drag-along provision in a stockholder agreement (requiring all stockholders to enter into the proposed stock purchase agreement) is a key factor in this regard.

 While asset and stock purchase transactions are a matter of contract, a merger is a creature of state statutory law that enables two or more entities to consolidate.
-Typically, one corporation merges into another, with all its assets and liabilities becoming the assets and liabilities of the surviving corporation by operation of law.
-A merger is useful where there is a relatively large number of stockholders, not all stockholders desire to sell to the buyer, or it is not feasible to arrange for each stockholder to enter into a stock purchase agreement.
+Typically, one corporation merges into another, with all of its assets and liabilities becoming the assets and liabilities of the surviving corporation by operation of law.
+A merger is useful where there is a relatively large number of stockholders and less than all stockholders desire to sell to the buyer or it is not feasible to arrange for each stockholder to enter into a stock purchase agreement.
 Merger statutes generally require that holders of a majority of the outstanding stock entitled to vote thereon approve of the merger transaction.
-Unanimity is not required.
+That is, unanimity is not required.

-Because of the limited liability nature of corporations and certain other business organisations, holding an acquired business in a subsidiary can help protect upstream and affiliate assets from third-party claims.
-To the extent subsidiaries are adequately capitalised and follow required corporate formalities, courts will generally respect the shield on liability that such structures afford.
-Consequently, a buyer may form a subsidiary entity in connection with the acquisition to obtain the benefit of such limited liability shield.
+Because of the limited liability nature of corporations and certain other business organizations, holding an acquired business in a subsidiary can help protect upstream and affiliate assets from third party claims.
+To the extent subsidiaries are adequately capitalized and follow required corporate formalities, courts will generally respect the shield on liability that such structures afford.
+Consequently, a buyer will often form a subsidiary entity in connection with the acquisition to obtain the benefit of such limited liability shield.
 In an asset sale, for example, a corporation may form a new shell subsidiary to acquire the assets and assume any agreed liabilities from the target.

-A similar result can be achieved through a 'forward triangular merger,' where the target corporation merges with and into a newly formed subsidiary of the buyer, and as a result the assets and liabilities of the target are transferred to the newly formed subsidiary of the buyer.
-When an acquiring party forms a subsidiary to merge with the target company, but the target company is the entity that survives such merger, this so-called 'reverse triangular merger' results in an outcome like a stock purchase transaction in that the target company becomes a wholly owned subsidiary of the buyer.
+A similar result can be achieved through a "forward triangular merger," where the target corporation merges with and into a newly-formed subsidiary of the buyer, and as a result the assets and liabilities of the target are transferred to the newly-formed subsidiary of the buyer.
+When an acquiring party forms a subsidiary to merge with the target company, but the target company is the entity that survives such merger, this so-called "reverse triangular merger" results in an outcome like a stock purchase transaction in that the target company becomes a wholly-owned subsidiary of the buyer.